ML4SCI/DeepLense/Updating_the_DeepLense_Pipeline__Saranga_K_Mahanta/README.md

 Activate virtual environment and install the necessary packages from the provided requirements.txt.

 ```
-pip install -r /path/to/requirements.txt
+pip install -r requirements.txt
 ```

-You're ready!
+__You're ready!__
-More details and instructions to train/test the Model data of specific tasks can be found in their respective folders.
+__More details and instructions to train/test the Model data of specific tasks can be found in their respective folders.__